benstratton6/quantumResources/QuantumInformationFile/QuantumInfo7_wignerFunctions.md

  1. For Wigner Functions in Discrete Spaces - [A Wigner-function formulation of finite-state quantum mechanics](https://doi.org/10.1016/0003-4916(87)90176-X)
  2. Review Article on quantum mechanics in phase space - [Overview of the Phase Space Formulation of Quantum Mechanics with Application to Quantum Technologies](https://doi.org/10.1002/qute.202100016)
+ 3. Review Article on general quasi-probability representations of quantum theory - [Quasi-probability representations of quantum theory with applications to quantum information science](https://doi.org/10.1088/0034-4885/74/11/116001)